On Variable Ordination of Modified Cholesky Decomposition for Sparse Covariance Matrix Estimation: The Proposed Method

-To efficiently solve the optimization in \eqref{sigma:equ2}, we employ the alternating direction method of multipliers (ADMM) (Boyd et al., 2011).
-The ADMM technique has been widely used in solving the convex optimization under the content of $L_1$ penalized covariance matrix estimation (Xue, Ma and Zou, 2012).
-The ADMM technique does not require the differentiability assumption of the objective function and it is easy to implement.
-Specifically, let us first introduce a new variable $\bm \Phi$ and an equality constraint as follows
+where $\lambda = \tilde{\lambda} / M$.
+To efficiently solve the optimization \eqref{sigma:equ2}, we employ the alternating direction method of multipliers (ADMM) (Boyd et al., 2011), which has been widely used in solving the convex optimization of $L_1$ penalized covariance matrix estimation.
+Let us first introduce a new variable $\bm \Phi$ and an equality constraint as follows

 Note that the solution of \eqref{sigma:equ3} gives solution to \eqref{sigma:equ2}.
 To solve \eqref{sigma:equ3}, we minimize its augmented Lagrangian function for some given penalty parameter $\tau$ as